Information for University and College Admissions Teams.

 · When school returned to ‘in person’ lessons in March 2021, the attitude of our Sixth Form was excellent and whilst the majority of students did receive support on University preparation through our enrichment programme and virtual events/opportunities, some students who either tested positive themselves or were identified as close contacts were forced to isolate in light of government guidance and some struggled to gain ‘in person’ work experience during the summer.

 · This cohort had only completed two sets of Pre Public Exams (PPE’s) amongst regular formative and summative assessment which have been used to inform predicted grades.

 · We facilitated virtual information events alongside recorded instructional videos, and have dedicated time and support in the autumn term to future applications, but we recognise that these provisions are inevitably different from our normal provision.

-Our students still continue to be impacted by the Novel Coronavirus; recently a number of students in our year 13 cohort were asked to self-isolate after contact with one of their peers who tested positive for the virus.
-Still through all of this, our students continue to strive for excellence, adapting their way of learning and developing themselves during these worrying times.
+· Our students still continue to be impacted by the Coronavirus but through all of this, our students continue to strive for excellence, adapting their way of learning and developing themselves during these worrying times.
 As a school we have taken measures to reduce the interruption to learning caused by the pandemic and are continually impressed by the resilience demonstrated by our students.
 We wish them the very best with their undergraduate studies.